aaronroberson/aaronroberson.github.io/geekwise/webapps/day9.md

 When performing actions using the different HTTP verbs to Server endpoints, a Consumer needs to get some sort of information in return.
 This list is pretty typical of RESTful APIs:

-GET /collection: Return a listing (array) of Resource objects GET /collection/resource: Return an individual Resource object POST /collection: Return the newly created Resource object PUT /collection/resource: Return the complete Resource object PATCH /collection/resource: Return the complete Resource object DELETE /collection/resource: Return an empty document Note that when a Consumer creates a Resource, they usually do not know the ID of the Resource being created (nor other attributes such as created and modified timestamps, if applicable).
+* GET /collection: Return a listing (array) of Resource objects
+* GET /collection/resource: Return an individual Resource object
+* POST /collection: Return the newly created Resource object
+* PUT /collection/resource: Return the complete Resource object
+* PATCH /collection/resource: Return the complete Resource object
+* DELETE /collection/resource: Return an empty document

+Note that when a Consumer creates a Resource, they usually do not know the ID of the Resource being created (nor other attributes such as created and modified timestamps, if applicable).
 These additional attributes are returned with subsequent request, and of course as a response to the initial POST.

-Read more [Consumer-Centric API Design](https://github.com/tlhunter/consumer-centric-api-design_
+Read the [Consumer-Centric API Design](https://github.com/tlhunter/consumer-centric-api-design) from which much of this content was borrowed/ripped off from).